TaraT1/DevNotes/vault/BE.DB.md

 - `res.redirect([status,] path)` - Redirects to the URL derived from the specified pat
 - `res.req` - holds reference to the request object that relates to the resposne object
 - `res.send([body])` - sends http response
+- `res.cookie(name, value [, options])` - sets cookie name to value.
+Value param may be string or object converted to json.
+Options param object has properties ranging from macAge, priority, domain, encode, etc.

 # Router
 - router object is an instance of middleware and routes